archana-2306/archana-2306/README.md

 - 👋 Hi This is Archana M
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning B.E.
+- 🌱 I’m currently studying B.E.
 Electronics and Communication Engineering, College of Engineering Guindy

 <!---